Skip to Content

 The Gas Station Network (GSN) was an early, more decentralized attempt at providing shared Relayer infrastructure, but implementing and using it also involves specific contract modifications and understanding its architecture.

-This ā€œpermission slipā€ is a digitally signed message, created using a secure standard called EIP-712.
-Think of EIP-712 as the universal template for creating these secure, off-chain agreements.
-It ensures the message is tamper-proof and clearly states: ā€œI, Sarah (identified by my unique wallet signature), grant permission for the MyNFT contract to spend up to 100 of my CRED tokens, and this permission slip is valid until [specific time].ā€
+This is a digitally signed message created using the EIP-712 standard.
+EIP-712 provides a way to create secure, off-chain messages that are easy to verify.
+The message states: “I, the signer, grant permission for the MyNFT contract to spend up to 100 of my CRED tokens, and this permission is valid until a specific time.”

-1. Sarah Signs the Slip: Sarah clicks ā€œBuy NFTā€.
-The dApp prepares the EIP-712 ā€œPermitā€ message and asks her to sign it.
+1. Sarah Signs the Slip: Sarah clicks “Buy NFT”.
+The dApp prepares the EIP-712 “Permit” message and asks her to sign it.
 Click, sign, done.
 No gas.

-2. Frontend Bundles the Request: The dApp now takes Sarah’s main request (ā€œBuy the NFT!ā€) and attaches this signed permission slip (the permit signature) to it.
+2. Frontend Bundles the Request: The dApp now takes Sarah’s main request (“Buy the NFT!”) and attaches this signed permission slip (the permit signature) to it.

 3. One Transaction to Rule Them All: The dApp sends one single transaction to the MyNFT contract.
 This transaction calls a new function we’ll add, let’s call it buyNFTWithPermit.